-Most investors use financial ratios to grade the companies they buy and sell, but they rarely subject their own finances to the same rigorous reviews.
+Most investors use financial ratios to grade the companies the average debt to income ratio by age buy and sell, but they rarely subject their own finances to the same rigorous reviews.
 Now, an investment adviser has suggested that his clients measure themselves against key ratios, too.

 Charles Farrell, a Medina, Ohio, consultant, says that individuals can use these formulas to get a quick report on how they are doing.

 “They can serve as an important tool, a guideline, to help convey to individuals how their income, savings and debt are related, and how those ratios must change over time,” he writes in an article in the January issue of the Journal of Financial Planning.

 Of course, mortgage lenders have long used ratios to determine whether applicants are credit-worthy.
 Typically, they like to limit your housing expenses to 28 percent of your gross income, and your total debt payments to no more than 36 percent of your income.

 To figure out if you’re within that range, add up what you spend in a month on your mortgage, home insurance and real estate taxes, and divide that figure by your monthly gross income.
 Your answer should be under .28.